 Both the Stonehenge construction and the Maryhill Museum of Art located near the park, built by Sam Hill, are open to the public.

-Located in Klickitat County on the Columbia River, Maryhill has two boat ramps and 216 feet of dock for boat handling only.
+Located in Klickitat County on the Columbia River, Maryhill has two watercraft launches and 216 feet of dock for boat handling only.

 - A one-day Discover Pass and a daily launch permit.
 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

 Latitude: 45º 40' 54.48" N (45.6818)

-The park has 20 tent sites and 50 utility sites.
+The park has 20 standard campsites and 50 full-hookup sites.
 Maximum site length is 60 feet (may have limited availability).
 There are four restrooms, one ADA, and 10 showers, two ADA.
 There is one RV dump station.

 Reservations & fees

 Maryhill State Park is part of an area also called Maryhill, which was influenced by renowned highway builder, noted lawyer and financier Samuel Hill.
 The son-in-law of Great Northern Railway tycoon James J. Hill, Sam Hill built his majestic home and a full-scale replica of Stonehenge close to the current state park.
 A Quaker, Hill commissioned Stonehenge in 1918 as a monument to the Klickitat County soldiers who died fighting World War I. The structure was completed nearly 13 years later, shortly before Hill died.
 Sam Hill's wife, daughter and mother-in-law were all named Mary, and his home, now a museum, was named Maryhill to honor them.
 The park was named for its proximity to the home.
 In 1972, the U.S. Army Corps of Engineers leased the property to the state of Washington to operate Maryhill State Park.